Seme4eg/vim/00_basics.md

 # Inserting

 `i/a` - insert text before/after the cursor | `3isometext{esc}`
+`i/a` - start inserting at the beginning/eng of the line

-`o` - begin a new line below the cursor and insert text, repeat [count] times.
+`o` / `O` - begin a new line below/above the cursor and insert text, repeat [count] times.

 # Regs and yanking (copying) / deleting / cutting